Aldol condensation of aldehydes and ketones, mechanism

 In a acidic medium too, self condensation of acetaldehyde is occurred through a different mechanism.
 Acid behaves as the catalyst.
 But, as the product, aldol is not given always.
 As the reason we can think, in the presence of acidic medium, aldol is dehydrated and give crotanaldehyde as the product.

-formaldehyde and 4-pentanone aldol condensation
+Formaldehyde and 4-pentanone aldol condensation

 Two carbonyl compounds exist to show the aldol condensation.
 You know formaldehyde cannot show aldol condensation itself.
 Therefore, 4-pentanone is the compound which has the capability of producing the nucleophile to start the reaction.
 Reaction happens as below.